lukso-network/docs/docs/standards/standard-detection.md

 ## Difference between InterfaceId Vs SupportedStandard Key

 Checking the **InterfaceId** for a contract using [ERC165 standard](https://eips.ethereum.org/EIPS/eip-165) is equal for checking if the contract is implementing a set of functions.
-As for checking for the **SupportedStandards:XYZ** ERC725Y key, its equal for checking if the contract is implementing **XYZ** related ERC725Y Keys.
+As for checking for the **SupportedStandards:XYZ** ERC725Y key, it's equal for checking if the contract is implementing **XYZ** related ERC725Y Keys.

 ### Example